sizebay/react-boilerplate/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+As of this moment, we're using the default CRA build rules which are available via webpack.
+We do plan to change some rules in the future though.

+## Contributing

+If you have any suggestions, post an issue and we'll read it as soon as possible.
+We're also accepting pull requests in case of bugs or improvements.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [React documentation](https://reactjs.org/).<br>
+To learn about Sizebay, check out our [website](https://sizebay.com).